stellasia/stellasia.github.io/_posts/2020-01-29-a-time-series-model.md

 loss = np.vectorize(loss_)
 ```

 The `PENALTY` paramter was introduced in order to penalize the dealer if he is not able to meet the customer demand.
-For now it is set to 0 and can be tuned as a model hyperparameter.
+For now it is set to 0 but it can be tuned to match the dealer expectations.

 The loss function is tested since it is the core of the analysis: